hugoprudente/ansible-role-envoyproxy/README.md

 ### Ansible Galaxy

-Use `ansible-galaxy install hugoprudente.` to install the latest stable release of the role on your system.
+Use `ansible-galaxy install hugoprudente.envoyproxy` to install the latest stable release of the role on your system.

 ### Git

-Use `git clone https://github.com/hugoprudente/ansible-role-envoyproxy.git` to pull the latest edge commit of the role from GitHub.
+Use `git clone https://github.com/hugoprudente/ansible-role-envoyproxy.git hugoprudente.envoyproxy` inside your **roles/** directory to pull the latest edge commit of the role from GitHub.

 ## Platforms